uncbiag/LiftReg/README.md

 which is trained using sets of digitally reconstructed radiographs (DRR) and computed tomography (CT) image pairs.
 By using simulated training data, LiftReg can use a high-quality CT-CT image similarity measure, which helps the network to learn a high-quality deformation space.
 To further improve registration quality and to address the inherent depth ambiguities of very limited angle acquisitions, we propose to use features extracted from the backprojected 2D images and a statistical deformation model.
 We test our approach on the DirLab lung registration dataset and show that it outperforms an existing learning-based pairwise registration approach.
 ![Model Structure](/readme_materials/NetworkDiagram.png)

+**This repository is under active maintenance.** Here is the todo list:
+- [ ] Improve the process to replicate the result
+- [ ] Upload subspace basis to cloud drive
+- [ ] Upload model weights to cloud drive

 ## Setup environment